#CareerSpotlight: Susanna Quinn, founder and CEO of Veluxe

 Do unto others as you would have them do unto you.

 If someone doesn’t treat you with the respect you deserve, then don’t hesitate to cut them off.
 You don’t have to accept bad treatment from anyone, whatever your age, your gender, or your place in the hierarchy.

 What is your hidden talent?

 Cooking.
 As a CEO and a working mother, I really enjoy cooking because it helps me tune out while doing something nurturing for my family.

 “The Losing Season” by Pat Conroy.
 It’s a sports book about his losing season at the Citadel.
 Really great piece of literature.

 I strongly believe that you learn more from losing than you do from winning.
 I’ve had a tremendous amount of loss in my life, and I have had to build myself back up on several occasions.

 As difficult as these personal circumstances were at the time, these losses have moulded me into the person I am today.

-About the author: Fannie Delavelle is currently a consultant at the World Bank in Washington D.C., working on trade and technology.
+About the author: Fannie Delavelle currently works on leveraging new technologies for social impact at the World Bank in Washington D.C.
 Previously, she was the trade and public policy attache at the Embassy of France in the United States.
 She graduated with a Master's from the London School of Economics and Sciences Po Paris in 2014.
 Connect with her!